mepley1/odds-and-ends/active-directory-cheat-sheet/commands.md

-# Active Directory Powershell cheat sheet
+# Active Directory & Windows Server *Powershell cheat sheet*

 Work in progress - this sheet is not organized in any meaningful way.